nachocaru/xaprb.com/content/blog/2009-02-23-using-develfastprof-to-find-slow-perl-code.md

 Devel::FastProf showed me that my hot spot in the code was the very first line.
 I could not understand why.
 I tried a few different things &#8212; always the same result.

 Then it hit me.
-The way I write the code and what the Perl compiler turns it into aren&#8217;t the same things at all.
-Ever tried to debug an if/elsif/elsif statement in Perl&#8217;s debugger?
-You get to step up to the first line, but then immediately afterwards you drop into the case that matched &#8212; you don&#8217;t get to step over each condition check in turn.
+The way I write the code and what the Perl compiler turns it into aren't the same things at all.
+Ever tried to debug an if/elsif/elsif statement in Perl's debugger?
+You get to step up to the first line, but then immediately afterwards you drop into the case that matched &#8212; you don't get to step over each condition check in turn.

 Perl treats them all as one statement.
 And my hot spot was really the third conditional check.
 I fixed it by replacing that with a simple regular expression and doing the complex parsing inside the block.